shidalgo12/Plotly-Challenge/README.md

 ### Bubble Chart
-Chart values variables created to establish X & Y values (x: otu_ids, y: sample_values).
-Sample_values reflected in size and otu_ids marked by color.
-Otu_labels addes as hovertext. values setLastly, all Bar Chart data was rendered into a correlated div tag in the .html file to be displayed in the localhost.
+Chart values variables used to establish X & Y values (x: otu_ids, y: sample_values).
+Sample_value totals reflected in size and otu_ids marked by color.
+Otu_labels added as hovertext.
+All Bar Chart data again rendered into a correlated div tag in the .html file to be displayed in the localhost.

 ![](Images/PlotlyBubbleChart.png)